 3.4 Comparison of robust and nominal MPC

 The superior performance of multi-stage MPC over nominal MPC is illustrated in Fig. 6.
 Clearly, nominal MPC (on the left) fails to ensure stability and leads to massive constraint violations, whereas multistage MPC (on the right) maintains safe GS filling levels and an overall stable process.
 For the simulations, no additional disturbance feeding was considered, nor measurement noise on GS states.
 Instead, influent uncertainties were varied at 2 SDs (cf. Tab.
 2) to challenge the controller performance.
-As before, multi-stage scenarios of the robust MPC were based on upper and lower uncertainty value; the nominal MPC was supplied with nominal values; and the plant assumed the elevated values (cf. Fig 1d, plant block).
+As before, multi-stage scenarios of the robust MPC were based on upper and lower uncertainty value; the nominal MPC was supplied with nominal values; and the plant assumed elevated values (plant block in Fig 1d).